My Story

 'Ah, there I am.'

 Inner smile and inner knowing returned.
 Quiet, yet electric.
 So alive.
-Instantly, the fleeting highs of yesteryears were exposed as hollow.
-I'd been empty, but now an inner glow had reawakened.
-Charging up on this inner glow would now be my life's focus.
+The fleeting highs of yesteryears were exposed as hollow.
+I'd been empty, but now something had reawakened.

 As fate would have it, I was on the eve of stepping into a role at Clifford Chance, a top UK law firm.

-The corporate world would be my crucible for retaining stillness amidst chaos.
+The corporate world would be my crucible for learning to retain stillness amidst chaos.

 I experimented relentlessly, earning the moniker 'Plotter' amongst friends because of the countless hours spent strategising on the intersection of performance and peace.

-I read and applied all the best self-help books.
+I read and applied self-help books.
 I became a personal trainer.
-I spent hundreds of days on retreats.
-I gradually grew a substantial daily practice across meditation, Qi Gong, Tai Chi and Kung Fu.
+I spent time on retreats.
+I gradually grew a daily practice across meditation, Qi Gong, Tai Chi and Kung Fu.

-I even spent a year living in a Tibetan Buddhist centre while working on the trading floor at Goldman Sachs, where I hosted a 150-member meditation group.
+I even spent a year living in a Tibetan Buddhist centre while working on the trading floor at Goldman Sachs, where I helped run a meditation group.

 It was when I met Chinese (Zen and Taoist) martial arts that I knew: this is The One.